pamdx/FM_imputation/README.md

 ## Installation

+On FAO computers:
 1. Extract the contents of the compressed folder to the destination of your choice (e.g. on your Desktop).
 2. Double-click the "emputator.Rproj" file in the main folder.
 3. The tool will open in RStudio.

+On OECD computers:
+1. Extract the contents of the compressed folder to the destination of your choice (e.g. on your Desktop).
+2. Open RStudio using the link \\main.oecd.org\EM_Apps\R\RStudio.cmd
+3. Open the “emputator.Rproj” file from the main folder.
+4. The tool will open in RStudio.

 # How to use the imputation tool